spryker/spryker-docs/docs/acp/user/intro-to-acp/aop-security-assessment.md

 - Apps extending the Spryker Cloud Commerce Operating System (SCCOS)
 - Hybrid apps

-## AOP security
+## ACP security

-In the context of listings on the AOP apps catalog, security is a measure of trust.
+In the context of listings on the ACP apps catalog, security is a measure of trust.
 For our enterprise customers to trust us with their data, it is important that every app they use with SCCOS offers a satisfactory level of security.

 ## Security responsibility

-The main participants in a transaction related to the AOP are:
+The main participants in a transaction related to the ACP are:

-1. AOP Owner - Spryker
+1. ACP Owner - Spryker
 2. The Platform - Spryker SCCOS
 3. The Integration Developer - Spryker or Technology Partners
 4. The Integration Consumer - Customer